Fed minutes highlight willingness to steer past coming inflation

 With a jump in some prices expected this spring, "many participants stressed the importance of distinguishing between such one-time changes in relative prices and changes in the underlying trend for inflation," according to the minutes, which were released on Wednesday.

+In debate over the pandemic's endgame, others were concerned about the potential for stress to bubble up in the financial system.

-"A few participants stated that it would be important to stay vigilant to ensure that the banking system remained strong and resilient," with "some participants" noting rising asset values "that might have been affected by retail investors trading through electronic platforms."
+"A few participants stated that it would be important to stay vigilant to ensure that the banking system remained strong and resilient," with "some participants" noting the boom in initial public offerings of stock, and rising asset values "that might have been affected by retail investors trading through electronic platforms."

 The U.S. central bank has pledged to keep its key overnight interest rate near zero until inflation is "on track to moderately exceed" its 2% target and the job market is approaching "maximum employment" - a promise likely to keep rates low for years to come.